Current New York April 8 Eclipse Forecast Calls for Rain, Clouds

 Before we continue, let's be clear that these are preliminary forecasts, so what's expected now could (fortunately) change.
 While we are all hoping for pleasant weather on April 8, we need to remember where in New York we are.

-However, it feels like we are owed good weather because, for some, this truly is a once-in-a-lifetime event.
-The last time there was a complete solar eclipse in New York was back in 1925 and we won't see one again until 2079, according to the NY State Department of Education.
+However, it feels like we deserve a break because, for some, the total solar eclipse is truly a once-in-a-lifetime event.
+The last time New York enjoyed one was back in 1925.
+We won't get another one until 2079, according to the NY State Department of Education.

-We still could be pleasantly surprised because the forecast is that far out.
-Forecasters will have more confidence in the models around this time next week.
+While we still could be pleasantly surprised because the forecast is that far out and the current weather models could change around this time next week.

 The Current Forecast